-What trends offer opportunities on the European outsourcing market?
+Which trends offer opportunities or pose threats on the European outsourcing market?

 Contents of this page

-- Virtual and Augmented Reality widely available and increasingly used
+- Virtual, Augmented and Mixed Reality widely available and increasingly used

 - Geopolitical instability influences the selection of service providers